Drk0058/Draw-By-Gesture/README.md

 # Draw-By-Gesture
-Application to draw in different colours on a digital whiteboard using fingertip tracing through various functions from cv2 and numpy libraries in python.
+Application to draw in different colours on a digital canvas using fingertip tracing through various functions from cv2 and numpy libraries in python.

 # To make it work: